MNSCrux/MNSCrux/README.md

 ### About Me 👋
-I am Crux.
-An aspiring Software Dev that's trying to get his 10,000 hours of programming in to master the fundmanetals. <br>
+I am Naseh.
+An Full stack web developer that's trying to get his 10,000 hours of programming working with different web technologies. <br>
-🔭 I’m currently working on a Machine Learning Project that involves predicting outcomes of a games economy. <br>

 <!--
 **MNSCrux/MNSCrux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.